There isn’t anything I like to cook more than soup. When I do, I feel like a composer, working to harmonize flavors in this balanced and specific way.

 This Golden Turmeric Carrot Ginger Soup is the absolutely perfect soup in which to dip crusty baguettes.
 It’s thick and vegetal, and bursting with flavor.
-The turmeric imparts a warmth, plus is apparently anti-inflammatory.
+The turmeric imparts a warmth, plus it’s apparently anti-inflammatory.
 So that’s good.

 I feel like carrots don’t get enough credit.
 They are so tasty, but get overshadowed in the wintertime by squashes and all that.
-But carrot soup is where it’s at.
+But vegan carrot soup is where it’s at.

 Plus, if you eat enough carrots your skin will turn just slightly orange, which is great in the winter because it looks like a tan.
 I’m not even joking.
 It’s called carotenemia.
 Look it up.